-Staff notes that the building height has not been provided on the building or signage elevations.
-A condition has been included in the Recommendation section of this report requiring that the dimensions be added to show the building and signage heights prior to certification.
+The Planning Board noted that the building height has not been provided on the building or signage elevations.
+A condition has been included in this resolution, requiring that the dimensions shall be added to show the building and signage heights prior to certification.